 The reason why I pointed out 2020 has been a year of enlightenment is that I also learned so much through this pandemic about the world and virus as well as myself.
 Climate crisis is one thing.
 This Covid-19 pandemic is obvious result of the continuous invasion in nature by human-beings.
 After reading articles and some books, I couldn’t help thinking that “if we had not disrupted wild life as much, we wouldn’t have had to suffer from this pandemic as well as to see our planet suffer.”
 I read an interesting report by WWF (conservation organization), which starts with a shocking fact that “an average of 68% decrease in population sizes of mammals, birds, amphibians, reptiles and fish between 1970 and 2016.”
 I doubted my eyes after seeing the following: This HAPPENED in 46 years!
 I love nature and study biodiversity in some capacity in my major (microbiology).
 I began to tell myself to take this REALLY seriously, ranging from actively educating myself this issue to incorporating eco-friendly habits in my daily life.
 On the “education” front, I started reading scientific literatures on biodiversity and conservation associated with microorganisms.
 Apparently, microorganisms are probably one of the first organisms that respond to the climate change.
 I thought it might be cool to participate in a research project on this topic in the future.

 Because lockdown and social distancing granted me some more free time, I started cultivating myself in other capacities including content creation, evidence-based method of effective studying, more German, reading more poems, and finding out all the volunteer opportunities I can do regarding Covid-19 as a microbiology student (like doing PCR Covid tests).
-Moreover, I started actively putting myself out there by taking the plunge into writing here and making videos on .
+Moreover, I started actively putting myself out there by taking the plunge into writing here and making videos on youtube.
 I had been fairly consistent at the beginning on those along with my other blogs to help people out with my own experiences abroad.
 Despite my small number of contents out there, I have been getting hundreds of messages that my contents were helpful and inspired them.
 I was really happy to add values in other people’s lives in this way.

 The reason why I pointed out 2020 has been a year of enlightenment is that I also learned so much through this pandemic about the world and virus as well as myself.

 I also found the opportunity to work on Covid-19 diagnostics at a research institute (as a student research assistant), which was a greatly honorable experience as a microbiology student.
 I was able to work with fabulous colleagues in multi-disciplinary fields.
 Not only the diagnostics, I learned so much from this experience.
 My time here totally gravitated strongly towards the world of virology, which turns out to be a very interdisciplinary subject, as everybody might have realized at this point.
 So I started taking a (low-stake) virology course online taught by professor Vincent Racaniello who is Earth’s virology professor, author, and podcaster (This Week in Virology).
-I know I talked about him in my previous, but I just love his stuffs.
+I know I talked about him in my previous , but I just love his stuffs.
 He puts out his lectures and other sources for free on his website and youtube channel.
 His lecture is amazing and extremely interesting.
 If you have a basic understanding in virology, you would probably be able to take this course.
 So if you are interested, join me!

 Although I had different “study abroad experiences” to some extent in 2020 and 2021 so far, I learned a lot about myself.
 I believe the past year is one of the years I did the most vigorous self-reflection in my life.
 I guess “vigorous self-reflection” totally became my thing now.
 I realized I am a type of guy who doesn’t really learn much until I write stuff up.
 Writing journals and (definitely) blogs were helpful to organize my thoughts and to identify my goals.
 People have been asking me how to ace a motivation essay and interview in scholarships and admissions to universities.
 I guess incorporating vigorous and frequent self-reflection in one’s life might be pretty powerful.
 In this way, all we have left to do for the motivation essay is to build a good narrative based on existing ideas that we have been pondering about through journaling and blogging etc. I guess we are also creating a strong positive feedback loop where reflection leads to better outcome in whatever we do in the future or opens more doors if that’s what you care about.

 One of my life motto is to build a strong discipline in my daily life.
 This could include self-reflection as well as having a consistent daily routine.
 I suppose this is also a good rule of thumb especially while studying abroad.
 From my own experience, whenever I had a strong daily routine, it gave me great default activities to do so that I will be fully engaged with my own life without getting distracted.
 This is really helping me while I have lectures and labs from 8 in the morning to 6 or 7 in the evening.
 This truly gives me vitality and a sense of progress that allows me keep going in this era of pandemic.
-I will link my evening routine video below if you are interested.

 I thought that online recourses are limited and that proper learning always requires some sort of physical attendance and direct interaction with professionals.
 But in 2020, I realized that we can learn anything online.
 I mean, I knew nothing about editing a video.
 I just watched youtube videos while I ate dinner to pick up tips and tricks.
 I just applied them when I actually made a video (but I still have a long way to go… ).